 Calming Activities for Toddlers Before Bed

 Just like adults, children sometimes need help relaxing at night.
-There is a lot you can do to help your child to relax and these suggestions will likely help you as well.
+There is a lot you can do to help your child to fell calm and these suggestions will likely help you as well.

 1. Turn off electronics an hour before bed (at least)